 The Federal Fair Housing Act (Title VIII of the Civil Rights Act) offers protection from housing discrimination based on race, color, religion, sex, familial status, national origin, or disability when buyers or renters are looking for housing services.
 Most states also have their own Fair Housing Act in place.

 The Fair Housing Act in Texas was designed to protect individuals from discriminatory housing practices during the sale or rental of a property.
-It is essential to be aware of the requirements of the Fair Housing Act to ensure compliance and protect everyone involved with your rental property from potential violations.
+It is essential for housing providers to be aware of Fair Housing requirements to ensure compliance and protect everyone involved with your rental property from potential violations.

 In this blog post, we will look at how these measures ensure individuals have access to fair and safe housing opportunities in Texas!